NVIDIA/spark-rapids/CONTRIBUTING.md

 ```

 ### Pull request status checks
-A pull request should pass all status checks before merged.
+A pull request should pass all status checks before being merged.
-#### signoff check
+#### sign-off check
 Please follow the steps in the [Sign your work](#sign-your-work) section,
-and make sure at least one commit in your pull request get signed-off.
+and make sure at least one commit in your pull request gets signed-off.
 #### blossom-ci
 The check runs on NVIDIA self-hosted runner, a [project committer](.github/workflows/blossom-ci.yml#L36) can
 manually trigger it by commenting `build`.
-It includes following steps,
+It includes the following steps,
 1. Mergeable check
 2. Blackduck vulnerability scan
 3. Fetch merged code (merge the pull request HEAD into BASE branch, e.g. fea-001 into branch-x)